ovh/docs/pages/platform/network-services/getting-started-07-creating-vrack/guide.en-ie.md

 > In some cases, it will be easier to use the OpenStack APIs and in others, Nova, Neutron, etc.
 >
 > Moreover, some features may be missing from the OpenStack API depending on the version of your client and operating system.
-For the purpose of making this guide more accessible, it presents the simplest and most intuitive options.
+> For the purpose of making this guide more accessible, it presents the simplest and most intuitive options.
-You may consult the [official OpenStack documentation](https://docs.openstack.org/){.external} if you wish to go further in learning about its use.
+> You may consult the [official OpenStack documentation](https://docs.openstack.org/){.external} if you wish to go further in learning about its use.
 >

+### Terraform

+Terraform can also be used to manage OVHcloud infrastructures.

+For that you need to cherry-pick the correct terraform provider & resource.
+Find more information in our guide on [how to use Terraform](https://docs.ovh.com/ie/en/public-cloud/how-to-use-terraform/).

 ## Instructions